 Now you want to maximize this to get the optimal .
 This is equivalent to finding the max of

-and after elementary manipulations the optimal fraction and maximal gain are
+and after elementary manipulations the optimal fraction is

 Here it should be understood that if is negative or greater than , we clip it to 0 or 1.
 For most cases though, will be between and .
 For instance if it is equal to .

 We adopted two plans for finding the maximizing the final wealth, but they don't match.
-The no-brain approach seems legit.
-But in the Kelly approach, the approximation (5) might seem suspicious.
-It could however be justified by arguing that Kelly does not optimize the same objective as the nobrainer; indeed, Kelly rigorously maximizes the logarithm of the gain:
+The no-brain approach seems theoretically sound while in the Kelly approach, the approximation (5) might seem suspicious; but the numerics clearly show that for you alwost always end up with a greater wealth than with close to 1.
+Kelly's approach is justified by arguing that Kelly does not optimize the same objective as the nobrainer; indeed, Kelly rigorously maximizes the logarithm of the gain:

 If you win 1000€ when you have only, say, 1000€ in savings, it's a lot; but if you win 1000€ when you already have 1000000€, it means almost nothing to you.
 The happiness you get for each extra dollar increases less and less; in other words, the utility (I hate the jargon of economists) you get is concave.
 Your utility function could very well be logarithmic, and the Kelly criterion would tell you how to maximize your logarithmic utility function.